m-rgba/hasura-django-starter/README.md

-# Hasura + Django Starter
+# Hasura + Django Starter (HDS)

-A starter project which pairs up the best features of Hasura with Django ❤️
+A project starter which pairs up the best features of Hasura with Django ❤️

-The best of Hasura's instant, realtime API's meshed together with Django's built-in auth model and the ability to extend logic across the two services.
+The best of Hasura's instant, realtime GraphQL API meshed with Django's built-in auth model and the ability to extend logic across the two services.

 ### Hasura
 - Auto-generate GraphQL API for any Postgres database.